joeyhodge/Gaming-History/minibook/github_project_index.md

  * [Prism][67], Prism is a framework for building loosely coupled, maintainable, and testable XAML applications in WPF, Xamarin Forms, and Uno / Win UI Applications
  * [XamlBehaviors][68], an easy-to-use means of adding common and reusable interactivity to your WPF applications with minimal code
  * [Avalonia][69], A cross platform XAML Framework for .NET Framework, .NET Core and Mono
+ * [SkiaSharp][70], a cross-platform 2D graphics API for .NET platforms based on Google's Skia Graphics Library

 ### Installion